-But equally troublesome is the feelings of isolation and loneliness, which affect older adults at higher rates.
-Before the pandemic, one-third to one-half of older adults reported feeling lonely.
-This is a more growing concern now, especially since the effects of social isolation have an impact on physical and mental health.
+Feelings of isolation and loneliness affect older adults at higher rates.
+An estimated one-fourth of older adults report being socially isolated and one-third lonely.
+This is a growing concern since the effects of social isolation have an impact on physical and mental health.

 That’s where Shepherd’s Centers of America comes in.
 We are one of the first organizations in the nation dedicated to happy, healthy aging in place.

 In A Proven Experiment, Dr. Rusty Ryan has compiled and published a legacy book with the purpose of serving future older adult generations across the U.S. This book documents the unique Shepherd’s Centers “by, with, and for older adults” model with a team of writers who helped shape its history.